zhcmeng/smolagents/docs/source/examples/rag.md

 login()
 ```

 We first load a knowledge base on which we want to perform RAG: this dataset is a compilation of the documentation pages for many Hugging Face libraries, stored as markdown.
+We will keep only the documentation for the `transformers` library.

 Then prepare the knowledge base by processing the dataset and storing it into a vector database to be used by the retriever.